Yellow tomato gazpacho soup is the epitome of summer. This chilled soup is ice cold, silky smooth and bright yellow with a small kick.

-This gazpacho recipe has the same technique and mostly the same ingredients as my previous one.
-The secret ingredient….bread!
+Either one you make, there is a secret-not so secret ingredient…bread!
 Bread acts as a thickener so a watery soup doesn’t happen.
 But don’t worry, you won’t be able to taste any bread or yeast in the soup.
 My only tip is to use seasonal and sweet tomatoes.
-The sweeter and fresher your ingredients are, the better your soup will be.
+The sweeter and fresher your ingredients are, the better your gazpacho will be.

 Yellow Tomato Gazpacho

 - 1/2 loaf Italian or French bread day-old preferred